hyndex/obd/docs/VCU_UDS_COMMUNICATION.md

 ## Summary

 The UDS implementation follows the complete extended‑session and security handshake before polling DTCs.
-It honours the patches and configuration shipped with this repository and provides hooks to customise security algorithms, flow control and DTC metadata.
+It honours the configuration sequence shipped with this repository and provides hooks to customise security algorithms, flow control and DTC metadata.
 Robust error handling ensures the session terminates cleanly when unexpected conditions occur.